DOI-ONRR/doi-extractives-data/_communities/tarrant-and-johnson.md

 <h3><a name="emplo" class="communities_content-heading js-comm_section">Employment</a></h3>

 The boom in natural gas production in the Barnett Shale throughout the past decade increased employment in the sector.
-In 2013, the oil and gas industry, including extraction, drilling, and support services, employed an estimated 7,371 residents, or less than 1% of the two counties’ total employment of 849,624 and less than 0.01% of the two counties’ total population of 2.07 million.[^11] Based on data from the US Census Bureau, the number of residents employed in the oil and gas industries has more than quadrupled in the past decade.[^12]
+In 2013, the oil and gas industry, including extraction, drilling, and support services, employed an estimated 7,371 residents, or less than 1% of the two counties’ total employment of 849,624 and less than 0.01% of the two counties’ total population of 2.07 million.[^11] Based on data from the U.S. Census Bureau, the number of residents employed in the oil and gas industries has more than quadrupled in the past decade.[^12]

 <img src="{{ site.baseurl }}/img/counties/tx-employment.png" alt="Tarrant and Johnson Counties Oil and Gas Industry Employment Trend 2004 - 2013" class="communities_content-graph">